Do you feel shocked? Angry? Sick? Scared?

 If your spouse has just told you they want a divorce, call me.
 I can help

 you sort through the feelings and legal possibilities.
 I can offer you

 divorce options and provide emotional support.
 I would be happy to speak

 with you and your spouse if mediation is possible to offer a less painful,

 Having successfully served NYC for over 35 years as an experienced New

-York divorce attorney and medically-trained mediator, I can tell you divorce
+York divorce attorney and medically-trained mediator, I can assure you

 We can book a consultation for you immediately!